MicrosoftDocs/well-architected/well-architected/resiliency/monitor-model.md

 - Use semantic, or *structured*, logging.

   With structured logs, it's easier to automate the consumption and analysis of the log data, which is especially important at cloud scale.
-Generally, we recommend storing Azure resources metrics and diagnostics data in an Azure Monitor Logs workspace rather than in a storage account.
+We recommend storing Azure resources metrics and diagnostics data in an Azure Monitor Logs workspace rather than in a storage account.
 This way, you can use [Kusto queries](/azure/data-explorer/kusto/concepts/#kusto-queries) to obtain the data you want quickly and in a structured format.
 You can also use Azure Monitor APIs.

 - Log data in the production environment.